goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 ```
 Restulting in a sucessful flashing of our FPGA.

-I will spare you the christmas light demonstration video and will come back to edit this
+I will spare you yet another christmas light demonstration video and will come back to edit this
 article if I spot any issues with the pinnout for the PCIe and SFP+ in the future.

 If we where to take example on the Vivado generated programming sequence in the SVF file,